holtrop/rscons/doc/user_guide.md

 The `Object` and `SharedObject` builders that ship with Rscons have an API that allows the user to register extra languages that can be suppored by the builders.
-In fact, the built-in support for assembly, C, C++, and D compilation all make use of this built-in API.
+In fact, the built-in support for assembly, C, C++, D, and LLVM compilation all make use of this built-in API.
 To see an example of how this API is used, see the `lib/rscons/builders/lang/*.rb` files in the Rscons source repository.
 For example, here is how the C++ language is registered: